lokanathmeher19/BARESKIN/README.md

 npm run client
 ```

-The app will generally be available at:
+The application will be available at:
 - Frontend: http://localhost:5173
 - Backend API: http://localhost:5000